New recommendations for allergen thresholds

 ED05 instead of ED01

-The new ALS/ALTS assessment values are no longer based on the VITAL recommendations (Eliciting Dose 01, ED01) from 2019 as before, but largely on the reference doses published and recommended by the FAO and WHO in 2022 (Eliciting Dose 05, ED05) and refer these to a 100 g portion.
+The new ALS/ALTS assessment values are no longer based on the ED01 doses (Eliciting Dose 01) as before, but largely on the reference doses (Eliciting Dose 05, ED05) published and recommended by the FAO and WHO in 2022, and refer these to a 100 g portion.
+The Allergen Bureau of Australia and New Zealand also uses these data as the basis for the VITAL 4.0 concept in the latest version of 2024[4].

-Although both organisations use the same data base for their recommendations, the VITAL concept uses ED01 values, means a dose that can trigger an allergic reaction in 1% of allergy consumers, while the FAO and WHO define the eliciting dose ED05 as sufficiently safe, at which a maximum of 5% of the allergic population can show a reaction.
+The eliciting dose ED05 is defined as sufficiently safe.
+This dose can trigger a reaction in a maximum of 5% of the allergic population.
 The risk of severe or even fatal consequences when using the ED05 values was intensively analysed and classified as very low.

-Some assessment values, e.g. for the allergens lupin and mustard, deviate slightly from the FAO and WHO recommendation (2023).
+Some ALS and ALTS assessment values, e.g. for the allergens lupin and mustard, deviate slightly from the FAO and WHO recommendation (2023).
 The assessment value for crustaceans was retained from 2019 and is thus significantly below the FAO and WHO recommendation (2022).

 Results of the meetings of the FAO/WHO expert panel